ChainlinkResources/docs/source/includes/goldmine/_orchestration.md

 ### Credentials

-The following object illustrates how to securely pass your IAM `credentials` within a `Node` configuration.
+The following object illustrates how to securely pass your Azure API `credentials` within a `config`.

 Name | Description
 --------- | -------- |